WhiteAu/PoliLDA/README.md

 ############################
 This project was successfully tested on Ubuntu and CentOS distributions.
 Macintosh and Windows executions will likely fail.

-By default, the project runs preprocesses data found under folder resources/data/reactions_oct3_4project.csv using the coded transcript information found under resources/corpora/STATEMENTS2-oct3_coded_transcript_sync.csv
+By default, the project runs preprocessed data found under folder resources/data/reactions_oct3_4project.csv using the coded transcript information found under resources/corpora/STATEMENTS2-oct3_coded_transcript_sync.csv